The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 • Aim for 40-50 characters to ensure the subject line is fully visible on most devices.

-• Personalize your subject lines by referencing recipients’ names or past support.
-Our nonprofit marketing research found that emails with personalized subject lines are 26% more likely to be opened.
+• Personalize your subject lines by using recipients’ names or referencing past support.
+Emails with personalized subject lines are 26% more likely to be opened.

 • Use action-oriented language, like “Join,” “Support,” or “Discover.”